northwestcoder/terraform-satori-audit-export/README.md

 #### :orange_circle: Setup

-1. Install gcloud and terraform:
+1. Install gcloud and terraform.
 	- Google gcloud install [info here](https://cloud.google.com/sdk/docs/install).
 For example, we used the ./install.sh on macos.
 	- Hashicorp Terraform install [info here](https://www.terraform.io/downloads).
 For example, we used the brew method.

 2. Once both are installed, in your command terminal, run the following.
 This will launch your browser and authenticate you against Google Cloud.
-This needs to succeed, in order to continue:
+This needs to succeed, in order to continue.
 ```
 gcloud auth login
 ```